-How long do we have to wait after using Accutane or another vitamin A derivative to have laser therapy for acne scars?
+How long do we wait to have laser therapy for acne scars after using Accutane?

 A study for the laser after Accutane treatment